top of page

 “Regarding feeling a sense of deep engagement in their work, the 2024 Gallup’s Global State of the Workplace report finds the UK to be amongst the worst performing European countries for employee engagement, with 90% of UK citizens feeling a lack of commitment to their work or actively disengaged from their work altogether”

-These UK national statistics may suggest that many UK citizens struggle to ignite their best qualities.
-At a conservative estimate, it would seem that 1/3rd of the UK’s population is unable to experience the level of positive well-being and performance that would result from playing to their Character Strengths on a daily basis.
-Whilst addressing these underlying issues in society may require bigger changes at the environmental and cultural level, you can take greater control over your ability to ignite your natural spark by discovering your top Character Strengths and making a commitment to craft a lifestyle around the use of these.
-Start small and set a goal each day on how you can use your top strengths more in your daily life (11).
-If your top Character Strength is Honesty, for example, then you could look for opportunities to speak your mind on a topic to a family member or friend that you believe would be hard but the right thing to do.
-Or when you feel a lot of peer pressure to act in a certain way, maybe at work, take a step back, remember your personal principles for living and commit to acting on them with integrity rather than following what the crowd want from you.
-These acts of honesty will give you a greater sense of authenticity and are tapping into the best you have to offer the world.
-Crafting a life geared to your strengths will help you reach higher levels of positive well-being and performance; and based on the UK’s national statistics, you will ignite a glow around you that makes you stand out from the crowd!
+These UK national statistics may infer that many people in the UK struggle to ignite their top Character Strengths.
+At a conservative estimate, it would seem that 1/3rd of the UK’s population is unable to experience the level of positive well-being that would result from playing to their top Character Strengths on a daily basis.
+Whilst addressing these underlying issues in the UK may require changes at the societal level, you can, thankfully, take greater control over your ability to ignite your natural spark by discovering your top Character Strengths and making a commitment to craft a lifestyle around the use of these.
+Take it easy and start small; pick a top strength you'd like to use more in your daily life and commit to doing one new action over the next week to tap into this strength (11).
+As an example, If your top Character Strength is Honesty, then you could look for opportunities to speak your mind on a topic to a family member or friend that you believe would be hard but the right thing to do.
+Or when you feel pressured to act in a certain way, maybe by peers at work, take a step back, remember your personal principles, and commit to acting on rather than doing what others want from you.
+These acts of honesty will give you a greater sense of connection to yourself and are tapping into the best of you!
+In sum, crafting a life geared towards your strengths will help you improve your positive well-being and based on the UK’s national statistics, you will ignite a glow around you that might just stand you out from the crowd!

 What are Character Strengths?

-When people achieve extraordinary things in their lives, they often attribute their strength of character as crucial to their success.
-For example, Albert Einstein, the famous German theoretical physicist who won the Nobel Peace Prize in 1921 with his revolutionary theories on modern physics, credited his achievements to his character strengths of persistence and commitment by stating “It's not that I'm so smart, it's just that I stay with problems longer.”
-Whilst many might argue Einstein’s intellectual breakthroughs were somewhat due to his freakishly high IQ score of 160, Professor Howard Gardener, A distinguished professor from Harvard University who had spent his life’s work researching intelligence came to the same conclusions as Einstein did by stating “Perhaps more crucial than intelligence in the human firmament are motivation, personality, emotions and will" (1).
-When we take the time to understand what Character Strengths are and the purpose they serve in our lives, it should be of little surprise to hear Einstein pay homage to his as powerful and reliable resources he could draw on to fulfil his true potential.
+When people achieve extraordinary things in their lives, they often attribute it to their strength of character.
+For example, Albert Einstein, the famous German physicist who won the Nobel Peace Prize in 1921 credited his achievements to his character strengths of persistence and commitment by stating “It's not that I'm so smart, it's just that I stay with problems longer.”
+Whilst many might argue Einstein’s intellectual breakthroughs were somewhat due to his freakishly high IQ score of 160, Professor Howard Gardener, A distinguished professor from Harvard University who spent his life’s work researching intelligence came to the same conclusions as Einstein did, stating “Perhaps more crucial than intelligence in the human firmament are motivation, personality, emotions and will" (1).
+When we take the time to understand what Character Strengths are and the purpose they serve in our lives, it should be of little surprise to hear Einstein pay homage to his as powerful and reliable resources he could draw on to fulfil his potential.
 And what is exciting about Einstein’s use of his character strengths to achieve greatness is that we all have the same capacity as him.
 Okay, maybe not quite the ability to publish grand theories that change the course of history!
-But we all do have the ability to elevate our lives to higher standards of happiness, success and fulfilment by learning how to better tap into our character strengths.
+But we all do have the ability to elevate our lives to higher standards of happiness, success and fulfilment by learning how to better tap into our Character Strengths.

 Over the centuries what specific qualities constitute a strength of character has been studied and debated.
-The famous Greek philosopher, Aristotle suggested strong character was about the courage to live a virtuous life, one that centred on resisting unhealthy vices such as laziness, gluttony, and corruption by committing to intellectual, ethical and societal ideals like seeking out higher wisdom, exercising discipline, and promoting fairness (2).
-What is quite remarkable about Aristotle’s writings on character strength is that many of his ideas written back in the fourth century BCE are consistent with what we know today about Character Strengths.
-In the early 2000s, a scientific research programme was launched by the Virtues in Action (VIA) Research Institute led by Dr Christopher Peterson and Dr Martin Seligman to create a classification system of Character Strengths much in the same way there exists a periodic table to categorise the basic chemical elements of the world (3).
-The VIA research institute spent years studying the most ideal character traits throughout human history, from interviewing thousands of people across different cultures to immersing themselves in centuries worth of wisdom shared by religious texts and scholarly leaders.
+The famous Greek philosopher, Aristotle suggested strong character was about the courage to live a virtuous life, one centered on resisting unhealthy urges such as laziness and gluttony, and committing to higher ideals like seeking out wisdom, exercising discipline, and promoting fairness (2).
+What is remarkable about Aristotle’s writing on the strength of character is many of his ideas written back in the fourth century BCE are consistent with what we know today about Character Strengths.
+In the early 2000s, an ambitious scientific research programme was launched by the Values in Action (VIA) Research Institute and led by Dr Christopher Peterson and Dr Martin Seligman, to create a classification system of Character Strengths much in the same way there exists a periodic table of the basic chemical elements (3).
+The VIA research institute spent years studying the most ideal character traits throughout humanity, from interviewing thousands of people across different cultures, to immersing themselves in centuries worth of wisdom shared by religious texts and scholarly leaders.
 And their conclusions?
 There exist 24 Character Strengths which make up the most positive aspects of our personality and these fall within six bigger categories called virtues (Figure 1) (3).
 Virtues are what a Character Strength aims to achieve by their use.
 For example, the Wisdom virtue is about the acquisition and use of knowledge and hence the virtue of Wisdom includes thinking strengths such as Curiosity, Creativity, Critical Thinking, Love of Learning and Perspective.
 Everyone possesses all 24-Character Strengths to varying degrees, with each of us having a dominant top 5 strengths called our Signature Strengths.
 Our Signature Strengths represent the most essential and powerful aspects of who we are, reflecting our unique talents and gifts (3).
 From the classification list of 24-Character Strengths, can you identify your top 5 Signature Strengths?

 “Everyone possesses all 24-Character Strengths to varying degrees, with each of us having a dominant top 5 strengths called our Signature Strengths.
 Our Signature Strengths represent the most essential and powerful aspects of who we are, reflecting our unique talents and gifts.”